 Small food plots of seed producing plants including but not limited to millets, sorghum alum, and sorghum planted on deeper soils near cover can provide supplemental food sources during periods of extreme weather conditions.
-A limiting factor of supplemental food plots is sometimes an insufficient amount of rainfall received in central Texas during the summer.
-During dry years when the production of native foods is limited and supplemental foods are most needed, supplemental plantings will also be failures.
+An occasional limiting factor of supplemental food plots is an insufficient amount of rainfall received (especially in southern coastal Texas) during the summer.
+During dry years when the production of native foods is limited and supplemental foods are most needed, supplemental plantings may also be failures.
 During good years when the production of native foods is adequate, supplemental plantings may do well, but are not as necessary.
 Also, these seeds do not normally last long into the fall and winter, due to normal fall rainfall.
-Another limiting factor is that most types of supplemental plantings will have to be protected from livestock grazing by fencing the plot or deferring the pasture.
+Most types of supplemental plantings will have to be protected from livestock grazing by fencing the plot or deferring the pasture.

 Feeding can provide supplemental food during extreme weather conditions and help hold quail in an area.
 Broadcasting corn or sorghum by hand is one method of distributing supplemental feed.
 It can also be distributed from fixed feeders.
 An intensive feeding program would be one that provides 1 feeder per every 40 to 60 acres of quail habitat (feeders placed 440 to 540 yards apart in a grid pattern) so that every quail covey has access to several feeders.
 One feeder per 75 acres may be sufficient.
 As with all other types of food sources, feeders need to be located near escape and screening cover to be useable by quail.
-Some limitations of supplemental feeding are: they can be expensive and labor intensive, diseases and parasites can be spread at heavily used sites, predators learn to key on sites regularly used by quail, and, depending on the type of feeder used, they may have to be fenced from livestock.
+Some limitations of supplemental feeding are: an intensive program can be expensive and labor intensive, diseases and parasites can be spread at heavily used sites, predators learn to key on sites regularly used by quail, and, depending on the type of feeder used, they may have to be fenced from livestock.

-Prescribed burning is a very effective, low-cost habitat management tool that can be used to enhance plant diversity by stimulating production of a variety of woody plants, forbs, and grasses.
+Prescribed burning is an effective, low-cost habitat management tool that can be used to enhance plant diversity by stimulating production of a variety of woody plants, forbs, and grasses.
 Burning can be used to remove rank stands of herbaceous vegetation and plant litter that hinder quail movements.
-Also, studies have shown that up to seven times more protein rich insects are present in burned areas compared to unburned areas.